Tanzer 31

+The Tanzer 31 is a recreational keelboat built by Tanzer Industries of Dorion, Quebec from 1984 to 1986.
+It has a masthead sloop rig.

 Design

-The Tanzer 31 is a small recreational keelboat, built predominantly of fibreglass, with wood trim.
-It has a masthead sloop rig, a spade-style rudder and a fixed fin keel.
+Designed by George Cuthbertson of Cuthbertson & Cassian, the fibreglass hull has a spade-style rudder and a fixed fin keel.

-The boat was built with a standard keel that gives a draft of 5.25 ft.
-A shoal-draft keel with a draft of 4.00 ft, was a factory option.

-It is powered by an inboard-mounted Japanese-built Yanmar Diesel engine of 15 hp, with a 44 USgal fuel tank.
+It is powered by an inboard Yanmar Diesel engine of 15 hp, with a 44 USgal fuel tank.
 A 44 USgal fresh water tank was also fitted.

 The boat has a PHRF racing average handicap of 168 with a high of 182 and a low of 159.
 It has a hull speed of 6.7 kn.